abskrj/youtube-video-lister/README.md

 [![GitHub pull-requests](https://img.shields.io/github/issues-pr/abhishekraj272/youtube-video-lister.svg)](https://GitHub.com/abhishekraj272/youtube-video-lister/pull/)

-A python app which searchs predefined query on YouTube using YT Data API and saves it in MongoDB and lists it on dashboard.
+A python app that searches a predefined query on YouTube using YT Data API and saves it in MongoDB and lists it on the dashboard.

 It searches asynchronously in backgroud using Python asyncio and threading library.